Citation, DOI & article data

 Treatment and prognosis

 Schwannomas are slow-growing lesions.
 Surgery is the treatment of choice.
 As schwannomas do not infiltrate the parent nerve, they can usually be separated from it.
-Recurrence is unusual, after complete resection.
-They almost never undergo malignant change.
+Recurrence is unusual after complete resection.
+They rarely undergo malignant change.

 - 1. Beaman FD, Kransdorf MJ, Menke DM.
 Schwannoma: radiologic-pathologic correlation.
 Radiographics.
 24 (5): 1477-81. doi:10.1148/rg.245045001 - Pubmed citation

 - 2. Weissleder R, Wittenberg J, M.D.
 MG et-al. Primer of Diagnostic Imaging, Expert Consult- Online and Print.
 Mosby.
 (2011) ISBN:0323065384.
 Read it at Google Books - Find it at Amazon

 - 3. Brant WE, Helms CA. Fundamentals of Diagnostic Radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781761352.
 Read it at Google Books - Find it at Amazon

 - 4. Osborn AG.
 Diagnostic neuroradiology.
 Mosby Inc. (1994) ISBN:0801674867.
 Read it at Google Books - Find it at Amazon

 - 5. Murphey MD, Smith WS, Smith SE et-al. From the archives of the AFIP.
 Imaging of musculoskeletal neurogenic tumors: radiologic-pathologic correlation.
 Radiographics.
 19 (5): 1253-80.
 Radiographics (citation) - Pubmed citation